BradleyYeo/SMT203_T9/scrape_instagram/README.md

 @annakendrick47\
 @anthonyramosofficial

-## Open user_password and write your instagram email and password
+### Open user_password and write your instagram email and password

-## Open command prompt and pip install selenium
+### Open command prompt and pip install selenium and pip install webdriver-manager

 # Using Task Scheduler to automatically run python files